dufferzz/DFStonks/README.md

 Potential Todos:

 - Better random data - make yLow, yHigh, yOpen, yClose related
-- Add Express Endpoints to list all Socket Endpoints .. or on connect & update broadcast?
+- Add Express Endpoints to list all Socket Endpoints .. updates on broadcast?
-- Cron job / node-Scheduler to add prev values to database for default state init
 - Dropdown menu to change display options on graphs
+- Toggleable Graph types
 - Seperate page to list transaction history (saved via localstorage for now)
+- Error boundaties
+- Fix duplicate socket connections when 2 same graphs are open
+- Move ENDPOINT variable to a one-time modal which saves to localStorage

 Client runs on :3000